clp-research/golmi/README.md

 ## Troubleshooting

-* The logging class LView.js was named LogView.js before because some adblockers would not load the skript trying to save you from evil data collection.
+* The logging class LView.js was named LogView.js before because some adblockers would not load the script trying to save you from evil data collection.
 If you encounter similar problems, try turning off the adblock for this site or rename the LogView class into something less suspicious.

 [slurk]: https://clp.ling.uni-potsdam.de/publications/Schlangen-2018.pdf